oar-team/kameleon/docs/source/grid5000_tutorial.rst

   $ kameleon import debian7-g5k

-And we can just make a copy of our previous recipe (debian customized) and we call it for instance debian_customized_g5k.yaml.
+And we can just make a copy of our previous recipe (debian customized) and we name it for instance debian_customized_g5k.yaml.
 This recipe will look like this:

 .. literalinclude:: debian_customized_g5k.yaml
    :language: yaml

+.. note:: Dont forget to put your Grid'5000 user name and site.

 But there will be a problem with the installation of TAU.
 Because we download the tarball directly from its web site which is an